Answers4AWS/backup-monkey/README.rst

 A monkey that makes sure you have a backup of your EBS volumes in case something goes wrong.

-It is designed specifically for Amazon Web Services (AWS), and using Python and Boto.
+It is designed specifically for Amazon Web Services (AWS), and uses Python and Boto.

 This script is designed to be run on a schedule, probably by CRON.